-The pedestrian bridge that runs along Marion Street between Colman Dock and First Avenue will be partially replaced in spring and summer 2019 as part of the demolition of the Alaskan Way Viaduct.
-A new, “temporary” pedestrian bridge will run between Colman Dock and the existing pedestrian bridge on a new route along Columbia Street and Western Avenue.
+The pedestrian bridge that runs along Marion Street between Colman Dock and First Avenue has been partially dismantled as part of the demolition of the Alaskan Way Viaduct.
+A new, “temporary” pedestrian bridge has been built between Colman Dock and the existing pedestrian bridge on a new route along Columbia Street and Western Avenue.

-Above: The current pedestrian bridge crossing above Alaskan Way.
+Above: The previous pedestrian bridge crossing above Alaskan Way.